jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 Syntax: rpki1_aspa/handle/<handle>

-Syntax: rpki1_aspa/autnum/<customer autonomous system number>
+Syntax: rpki1_aspa/autnum/<autonomous system number>

 Syntax: rpki1_aspa/digest/<digest algorithm>/<digest>

+The `/autnum` syntax mirrors the syntax for autonomous system numbers found in [@!RFC9082, section 3.1.2].

 A lookup query for ASPA information by handle is specified using this form: